Analysis | Do Republicans love Donald Trump as they once did?

 A new Marquette University Law School survey finds that 73 percent of Republicans nationally view Trump favorably.
 Meanwhile, the poll shows that 63 percent of Republicans and 51 percent of Republican-leaning independents say they would like to see Trump run again in 2024.

 “That’s an interesting gap between 73 percent liking him but only about 60 percent saying they would like him to run again,” said Charles Franklin, the director of the poll.
-“That still leaves him as the odds-on favorite in a primary today, but you can see a gap between continued affection for Trump in the party but the opportunity to think about future candidates rather than past candidates.
+“That still leaves him as the odds-on favorite in a primary today, but you can see a gap between continued affection for Trump in the party but the opportunity to think about future candidates rather than past candidates."

-To take this a step farther, the Marquette Law School poll tested both Trump and Florida Gov. Ron DeSantis (R) in hypothetical 2024 matchups against President Biden.
+To take this a step further, the Marquette Law School poll tested both Trump and Florida Gov. Ron DeSantis (R) in hypothetical 2024 matchups against President Biden.
 Both trail Biden in the survey, but DeSantis runs as well against the president as does Trump.
 The poll found that, if either of those pairings were the 2024 matchups, between a fifth and a quarter of the overall electorate say they would prefer another candidate or wouldn’t vote.
-It should be noted that some Republican strategists believe that in a straight up, head-to-head test between Trump and Biden right now, the former president would be at rough parity with the incumbent.
+It should be noted that some Republican strategists believe that in a straight-up, head-to-head test between Trump and Biden right now, the former president would be at rough parity with the incumbent.

 DeSantis has made plenty of news as governor, especially as a critic of masks and vaccine requirements, but he is still far less known nationally than Trump.
 Accounting for that difference in familiarity, his favorable-to-unfavorable ratio among Republicans is 5 to 1 in the Marquette poll.
 For Trump, it’s 3 to 1.
-For former vice president Mike Pence, it’s 2-1.
+For former vice president Mike Pence, it’s 2 to 1.
 If DeSantis were to run for president in 2024, his ratio likely would change for the worse, but it is a marker that reminds Republican voters of the baggage that Trump would carry into a general election.

 Trump has given every indication he plans to seek the Republican nomination in 2024, although there is plenty of time and the possibility of unforeseen events that might lower the odds of him running.
 If he runs, it will be difficult for anyone to deny him the nomination.
 As he proved in the 2016 primaries, he is skilled and ruthless in taking down challengers.

 Still, the Republican Party would be taking a risk if Trump were simply handed the nomination without competition.
 Having lost the popular vote twice and the electoral college count once, Trump’s liabilities in a general election are obvious.
-Also, he will be 78 in 2024, younger than Biden if the president runs again, but older than anyone ever elected to the presidency.
+Also, he will be 78 in 2024, younger than Biden if the president runs again but older than anyone ever elected to the presidency.
 Is that the future Republicans see for themselves?

 It’s too early to know whether anyone will challenge Trump, but there are plenty of potential candidates.
 Some have said they would stay out if Trump seeks the nomination, notably former South Carolina governor and United Nations ambassador Nikki Haley.
 Others, like former New Jersey governor Chris Christie, seem eager to challenge Trump.
 Maryland Gov. Larry Hogan, a Trump critic, continues to keep his profile high.
 Former secretary of state Mike Pompeo has slimmed down as if he’s ready to run.

 And how would anyone run against him?
 DeSantis could run as a younger version of the former president — pugnacious and in-your-face to the elites.
 Trumpism without Trump.
 Christie, judging from his recent book, would run against Trump’s 2020 election lies and urge his party to move on from the Trump era.
-Sen. Ted Cruz (R-Tex.) would likely skirt direct conflict with Trump and instead hope, as he did unsuccessfully in 2016, hope to be the alternative if Trump were to stumble.
+Sen. Ted Cruz (R-Tex.) would likely skirt direct conflict with Trump and instead hope, as he did unsuccessfully in 2016, to be the alternative if Trump were to stumble.

 Virginia Gov. Glenn Youngkin has shown how a Republican can attract Trump admirers and Trump skeptics and Never Trumpers and win in a blue-trending state.
 Could Trump do that in 2024?
 Pence has been damaged by his break with Trump over Jan.
 6. But as a former vice president, he will always harbor presidential aspirations.
 And this is not necessarily an exhaustive list of possible GOP aspirants.
 There are many other possible candidates.